jonnysniper13/Football_Match_Outcome_Prediction/README.md

 - Null Hypothesis: **H<sub>0</sub>: The outcome of football natches cannot be predicted by previous statistics/records alone.**

+## Milestone 2 - Feature Engineering

+- The Feature Engineering code utilises the previously cleaned dataset and develops it to create new and useful features that will later go into my model.
+New features are created using pandas and numpy, and requires isolating, manipulating and aggregating data in various ways.
+The end product is clean dataset with consistent numerical data which can be loaded into my model.

+- Prior to creating new features, the dataset was sorted into a time-series, by converting date strings into datetimes.
+This allows easier creation of typical football statistical features (e.g. winning streaks).

+- The main features created revolve around the result outcome, which needed to be quantified in a code friendly format.
+To do this, the result string was split into two numerical features, Home Goals and Away Goals, such that a simple outcome classifier could be created: +1 for a Home Win, 0 for a Draw, -1 for an Away Win.
+From here, the following features could be created:
+    - Home/Away Team winning streak for Home/Away/All matches
+    - Home/Away Team form (i.e. aggregation of results outcome for last 5 matches) for both Home/Away/All matches
+        - Calculating streaks required cumulative summations on shifted data as follows:
+            ```python
+            def get_streak(df, team):
+                team_result_series = df['Outcome'].where(df['Home_Team'] == team, -df['Outcome'])
+                team_streak_series = team_result_series.groupby((team_result_series != team_result_series.shift()).cumsum()).cumsum()
+                return team_streak_series.where(team_streak_series > 0, 0)
+            ```
+    - Home/Away Team goals scored for Home/Away/All matches over the rolling last 10 matches

 #### *** WIP - TO BE UPDATED BEYOND THIS POINT ***